tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 Repeat testing is to be at the discretion of the optometrist conducting the test.
 However, there is no compulsion on employees to undergo tests against their will.

 Where the user experiences difficulties with DSE the employer should provide eye/eyesight tests as soon as possible.
-ARK Co-Living Ltd will meet the cost of providing a full eye / eyesight test with an optometrist or doctor; and will contribute towards the cost of any corrective equipment (such as spectacles) that are prescribed specifically for use with DSE.
+GOP Co-Living Ltd will meet the cost of providing a full eye / eyesight test with an optometrist or doctor; and will contribute towards the cost of any corrective equipment (such as spectacles) that are prescribed specifically for use with DSE.

 # DRUGS AND ALCOHOL

-ARK Co-Living Ltd recognises that both the health of the individual and the safety of the workplace are paramount in achieving the goals of the business as a whole.
+GOP Co-Living Ltd recognises that both the health of the individual and the safety of the workplace are paramount in achieving the goals of the business as a whole.
 Employees can be at risk from misuse of alcohol and drugs, both cause effects on individuals which can manifest themselves in the workplace leading to increased risk of accidents, sickness absence, and disciplinary problems and reduced efficiency.

-**Under this policy ARK Co-Living Ltd requires that:**
+**Under this policy GOP Co-Living Ltd requires that:**

 * We are compliant with relevant current legislation relating to substance abuse i.e. The Health & Safety at Work etc Act 1974, the Misuse of Drugs Act 1971, the Transport and Works Act 1992 and where relevant the Railways (Safety Critical Work) Regulations 1994.
-* ARK Co-Living Ltd employees, consultants, contractors or sub-contractors must not try to report for work if they are unfit through alcohol, illegal drugs or prescription drugs.
+* GOP Co-Living Ltd employees, consultants, contractors or sub-contractors must not try to report for work if they are unfit through alcohol, illegal drugs or prescription drugs.
 * When at work employees must not consume alcohol or illegal drugs or be in possession of these items nor be involved in the sale or distribution of alcohol or illegal drugs on any company premises.
 * Measures to prevent any person attending work under the influence of alcohol or illegal drugs may include testing at pre-employment, post incident or ‘for cause’ and random unannounced testing.
 * Anyone identifying themselves as having a problem will be supported positively and confidentially with guidance, and information and where applicable referral for treatment to overcome the alcohol and/or drugs problems. **Help must be requested prior to testing**.